sombriks/sample-htmx-koa/README.md

 - [Nunjucks][njk] was chosen by no special reason except the good documentation.
   It is superior to velocity in some ways, but the point isn't that but show how [htmx][htmx] behaves well with literally any templating engine.
+- Thanks to [koa-bodyparser][body-parser] the ui sends form data to controller and tests send json yet no problem due the simple nature of data.
+The middleware does the conversion in a very transparent way.
+I might need to improve testcase in future to send form data as well.

 ## Next steps